FyraLabs-Graveyard/pungi/doc/configuration.rst

     ``createrepo_c`` executable.
 This could be useful for enabling zchunk generation and pointing it to correct dictionaries.

+**createrepo_extra_modulemd**
+    (*dict*) -- a mapping of variant UID to :ref:`an scm dict <scm_support>`.
+    If specified, it should point to a directory with extra module metadata YAML files that will be added to the repository for this variant.
+The cloned files should be split into subdirectories for each architecture of the variant.

 **product_id** = None
     (:ref:`scm_dict <scm_support>`) -- If specified, it should point to a directory with certificates ``<variant_uid>-<arch>-*.pem``.
 Pungi will